xing-yang/community/contributors/design-proposals/storage/csi-snapshot.md

 #### The `DataSource` Object in PVC

 Add a new `DataSource` field into both PVC and PV to represent the source of the data which is prepopulated to the provisioned volume.
 If an external-provisioner does not understand the new `DataSource` field and does not pre-populate the new volume, PV/PVC controller should be able to detect that (e.g. PVC has `DataSource` but PV does not) and fail the operation.
+Please see more details in [here](https://github.com/kubernetes/community/pull/2495)

 Possible `DataSource` types may include the following: